 Growing wild flowers on barren patch of ground can be fruitful.
 A list of great annuals and perenial plants to grow from seed in your wild flower garden.

 Encouraging more wildlife into our gardens can’t be a bad thing.
 Many species of birds, including the song thrush, insects and other animals will happily devour many of the pests that we usually radicate using pesticedes and other nasties.

 Sadenned by the destruction of the UK’s natural habits?
 Here are just a few methods for encouraging more wildlife into your garden.

 When most people think of irrigation they think of giant industrial sprinklers in fields and, yes, these can be complex and expensive.
-But now irrigation system manufacturers have recognized that most people just want to take the hassle out of watering their garden, hanging baskets or greenhouse through a cheap, easy-to-use and efficient irrigation system.
+But now irrigation system manufacturers have recognised that most people just want to take the hassle out of watering their garden, hanging baskets or greenhouse through a cheap, easy-to-use and efficient irrigation system.

 We are all becoming increasingly worried about the effects of the agricultural chemicals on our food crops.
 Here are some natural solutions.